TDRRmk2/acs-libs/README.md

 **Remember to rename both** `modprefix_sta` **ocurrences to fit your project.**

-## safe-malloc
-A replacement for libGDCC aimed at simplifying mod interop/compatiblity.
-Performs memory allocation always starting from near the very top of the address space.
-Other copies of safe-malloc can coexist without issue since they're all aligned, and regular ACS mods using the same global array are very unlikely to run into any conflicts.

 ## actorlib
 A library making use of GDCC's struct properties to provide an `ActorT` struct that can call many functions in a more seamless way.
 For example:
 ```c